Have you ever looked closely at mosaic artwork?

 Holding individual pieces in my fingers produced very little information about the larger puzzle.
 It wasn’t until I looked for patterns within the puzzle that I saw how the bigger picture came together.

-The reason I share this story is because the way we look at mosaic artwork should be similar to how we should treat employee performance.
+The way we look at mosaic artwork should be similar to how we should treat employee performance.

 When focusing solely on individual pieces, there is a good chance we become misled about the bigger picture.
-Instead, we must consider how all the separate pieces work together to produce the entire body of work.
+Instead, we must consider how all the separate pieces combine to produce the entire body of work.

-It took me several weeks to complete the puzzle.
-As I placed the last piece (which happened to be in the middle of the Pacific Ocean) the bigger picture finally came into focus.
+It took me several weeks to complete World Map mosaic jigsaw puzzle.
+As I placed the last piece the bigger picture finally came into focus.
 Had I stopped earlier in the process, I never would have reached a point where I could see the full portrait.

 As leaders we must move beyond taking one snapshot and calling it a day.
 Rather, we must be committed to combining several unique pieces together to create a larger, singular picture of employee performance.